 4. Type ‘cmd’ in the text area, select the Create this task with administrative privileges option, and click the OK button.
 The Command Prompt window should open.open command prompt in task manager

-Alternatively, you can also open the Command Prompt as an administrator by holding the Ctrl key while clicking the File> Run new task option.
+Alternatively, you can open the Command Prompt as an administrator by holding the Ctrl key while clicking the File> Run new task option.

 open command prompt admin in task manager